travis-ci/docs-travis-ci-com/user/enterprise/custom-queues.md

 ## Enable Queues on the Platform

 To allow your Travis CI Enterprise platform instance to route jobs to customized queues, set the `template_selection` and `multi_os` feature flags.
-To do this, SSH into your platform server, then run `travis console`.
+To do this, ssh into your platform server, then run `travis console`.
 Run the following command to enable the required feature flags:
 ```
 Travis::Features.enable_for_all(:template_selection); Travis::Features.enable_for_all(:multi_os); exit
 ```